astropy/astropy/docs/cosmology/index.rst

 	... your code here ...

-This ensures that all code consistently uses the current cosmology unless explicitly overridden.
+This ensures that all code consistently uses the default cosmology unless explicitly overridden.

 Specifying a dark energy model